 Many Native American patients, due to high turnover rates, do not receive consistent care from one provider.
 According to a retired Lakota nurse, even though she knows to ask for proper medication and treatment, since suffering a heart attack, she has faced problems getting appropriate treatment.
 She explained that being seen by many different providers caused these problems.
 Another story comes from a woman given a hysterectomy because of fibroid adhesive disease.
 She explained that despite the fact that her condition was written in her medical chart, she had to explain her condition to each doctor she saw.
 In one extreme situation, even though she explained to a new doctor that she had had a hysterectomy for her fibroid adhesive disease, the doctor did not believe her and forced her to undergo more testing despite the pain.
+310

 Yet another story comes from Valerie Dupris Curley, who explains that many doctors at her IHS facility are temporary providers.
 Consequently, during each visit for her husband who has a chronic medical condition, they have to repeat his medical history for the providers.
-At the Eagle Butte hearing, one of five health hearings held by the Cheyenne River Sioux Tribal Council to gather testimony on the delivery of IHS services to be submitted to the Senate Indian Affairs Committee, one woman explained that for two years she was seen by different providers and misdiagnosed repeatedly.
+The Eagle Butte hearing, one of five health hearings held by the Cheyenne River Sioux Tribal Council to gather testimony on the delivery of IHS services to be submitted to the Senate Indian Affairs Committee, and misdiagnosed repeatedly.
 She was finally diagnosed with cancer.
 She expressed that "there should be doctors at IHS facilities that can stay and help the people."